Thursday, November 14, 2024

 The first film that Darin was in was Pepe (Dec.
 1960).
 He was merely a guest star in this extravaganza (which was intended as a vehicle for Mexican comedy star Cantinflas), singing a song in a nightclub.

 The first of his starring films was a comfortable, easy choice for a pop singer’s debut as an actor: the romantic comedy Come September (Aug.
 1961) starring Rock Hudson and Gina Lollobrigida.
-Here Rock is a millionaire who owns a big villa in Italy; his butler Walter Slezak figures that, since Rock is away for most of the year, he can turn the mansion into a hotel for tourist who want to see the Italian coastal area.
+Here Rock is a millionaire who owns a big villa in Italy; his butler Walter Slezak figures that, since Rock is away for most of the year, he can turn the mansion into a hotel for tourists who want to see the Italian coastal area.
 Rock returns early one season and Slezak’s plans are foiled — or will Rock play along and allow the teenage girls who are staying at his villa to believe he (Rock) is only a visitor in his own house?

 That’s as silly a plot as ever graced a rom-com, but it allows for a “war of the ages” between Rock and Gina and the younger set, which consists of a group of young men (led by Bobby Darin and including a young Joel Grey as the “brainy” member of the group) pursuing the young women staying at Rock’s villa (led by, who else, the super-wholesome Ms. Sandra Dee).